 From the Service Directory page, select your service.
 If you’re using the sample app, select

 rootoperation and see that it has a latency spike after the first deployment marker.
 Let’s look at this more closely.

 Click on that chart in the middle of that spike to set the Regression time period to 1 hour prior.
-You’re taken to the Comparison view where you can use analysis tools to determine the cause of latency.
+You’re taken to the RCA (root cause analysis) view where you can use analysis tools to determine the cause of latency.

 Lightstep offers a number of different tools you can use to start creating hypotheses about what is causing the regression.
 Let’s use the tools to see where the latency is and try to find what’s causing it.
 We’ll start with the histogram that compares the regression latency with the baseline.

 Looking at the histogram, the regression data is shown in the yellow bars.
 The baseline data is shown in the blue line.
 There are a lot more yellow bars in the higher latency side of histogram, which confirms that there’s higher latency in the regression data.

 Once you run a query, the Latency Histogram is generated by 100% of the span data collected from the Satellites that match the query.
 The bottom of the histogram shows latency time, and each blue line represents the number of spans that fall into that latency time.

 You can learn more about the histogram here

 Now let’s see if we can start to figure out why the latency is higher.